grahamcarman/docs/astro/secrets-backend.md

   <meta name="og:description" content="Learn how you can configure a secrets backend on Astro to store Airflow variables and connections in a secure, centralized location that complies with your organization's security requirements." />
 </head>

-Apache Airflow [variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) and [connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#) often contain sensitive information about your external systems that should be kept [secret](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/secrets/index.html) in a secure, centralized location that complies with your organization's security requirements.
+Apache Airflow [variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) and [connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#) often contain sensitive information about your external systems that you need to keep [secret](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/secrets/index.html) in a secure, centralized location that complies with your organization's security requirements.

-While secret values of Airflow variables and connections are encrypted in the Airflow metadata database of every Deployment, Astronomer recommends integrating with a secrets backend tool.
-This guide explains how to configure connections to various secrets backend tools on Astro.
+While secret values of Airflow variables and connections are encrypted in the Airflow metadata database of every Deployment, Astronomer recommends integrating with the same secrets backend tool that you use for the rest of your CI/CD strategy.
+Using a secrets backend helps prevent accidentally hardcoding security credentials into your code or leaving them in vulnerable, unencrypted text files.

 :::tip